The Auction Process

 Registering for the Auction:

-Before you can bid, you must register at the auction trailer.
+Before you can bid, you must register at the auction office if the sale is at our facility or at the auction trailer for an onsite auction.
 To register, you need a valid ID with your correct address.
-The friendly ladies in the trailer will take all your information and give you a bidder number.
+The friendly ladies in the office will take all your information and give you a bidder number.
 Please keep track of your number; it is how we know what items you purchased.
 We do charge Indiana Sales Tax at many of our sales.
 If you are tax exempt, bring your tax id number and inform the staff when you register.

 How to bid on items: